-Public Supreme Court proceedings are called "oral arguments," which provide the Justices with the opportunity to ask attorneys questions about the case.
+Public Supreme Court proceedings are called "oral arguments," which provide the Justices with the opportunity to ask attorneys questions about the cases.
 Usually, oral arguments last 40 minutes to an hour.
 The Sheriff of the Supreme Court calls the court to order.
 Each side has 20-30 minutes to argue.
 An electronic timer with green, yellow, and red lights keeps track of time for each argument.
-Typically the appealing party will open the argument, the other side then responds; and finally, the defendant closes the argument.
+Typically the appealing party will open the argument, the other side then responds, and then the appealing party has the last word.

-The Courtroom doors are closed a few minutes before an oral argument begins.
-If you must leave the courtroom at any time during an argument, please be courteous and do so as quietly as possible.
-We also ask that you speak softly in the lobby immediately outside the courtroom when court is in session.
-A video monitor is stationed in the lobby area for real time viewing of oral arguments outside the courtroom.
+The Courtroom doors are closed a few minutes before an oral argument begins, and no entry into the Court is permitted once the doors are closed.
+We ask that you speak softly in the lobby immediately outside the Courtroom when court is in session.
+A video monitor is stationed in the lobby area for real time viewing of oral arguments outside the Courtroom.

 The Courtroom is handicap accessible.
 Assisted hearing devices are available for the hearing impaired.
 Please request assisted hearing devices from the Courtroom staff.